Bank and Monument together are used by more than 52 million passengers a year. Demand has risen 50% over the last 10

 The modernisation will include:

 The changes we intend to make are in addition to a new station entrance on Walbrook (at the Bloomberg building), with step-free access to the Waterloo & City line from Walbrook Square.
 The new entrance will have two lifts, four escalators and a new ticket hall when it opens in late 2017.

-We were granted a Transport and Works Act Order (TWAO) by the Secretary of State for Transport on Tuesday 15 December 2015.
+We were granted a Transport and Works Act Order (TWAO) by the Secretary of State for Transport that came into force in January 2016.
 The TWAO authorises us to construct the works and operate the new section of railway.